-In Fig. 8 and Fig. 9, speed profiles of all participants are presented.
-We can detect overall higher speeds for healthy drivers compared with the impaired group's speeds in both traffic volumes.
+In Fig. 7 and Fig. 8, speed profiles of all participants are presented.
+We can detect overall higher speeds for healthy drivers compared to the impaired group's speeds in both traffic volumes.
 This finding though was detectable from the chapter 4.1.
-In this chapter we can the variability in the participants' speeds.